kayceesrk/mlton-zmq/README.md

 * Serialization and deserialization can only be done by the same exact program.
 	In other words, if the serialized object is sent over the network, the receiver program must be the same as the one which serialized the object.
-	Since MLton object headers are unique for every program, this restriction is in place.
+	Since MLton object headers are unique for each program, this restriction is in place.
 * Use of serialization breaks static type-checking guarantees.
 Deserialize function's return type is determined by the type to which the result is